 In 2015, Peter's 20-minute musical, "What Friends Are For" (co-written with Mark-Eugene Garcia, and Leah Garber), described as "a Cyrano for the Facebook age" was premiered at the New York Public Library at Lincoln Center as part of the Across A Crowded Room program

-“Saxe and the City,” an evening of Peter’s songs premiered at The Duplex NYC in March, 2015.
+“Saxe and the City,” an evening of Peter’s songs premiered at The Duplex NYC.
 The show continues to be developed and expanded.
 It was most recently performed in late 2019.

 Peter wrote original music and song orchestrations for the Off-Broadway premiere of “The Sensational Josephine Baker,” and for “Penny Penniworth,” both produced by Emerging Artists Theatre (EAT), also serving as the company’s staff musical director.

-Peter’s short musical, “MTA: The Musical” (soon to be a short film, produced by Calendar Boys Prod.) was a finalist in the 2013 Davenport Short Play Competition.
+Peter’s short musical, “MTA: The Musical” was a finalist in the 2013 Davenport Short Play Competition.
 "MTA: The Musical" has been recorded as part of a series of radio musicals called Bite-Sized Broadway, and has premiered April 5, 2021.
 He is also the creator of the ongoing “8-bar Audition Song Series,” and the "Fractured Holidays Series."

 Peter has written custom 'special material,' including the 50th birthday song for Tony Award®-winning Broadway producer, Marc Routh, entitled "The Man Behind The Curtain."
 Parody lyrics include "Cake is Coming" performed by Matthew Hydzik for a benefit performance, and "Boy Toy" for Ben Cameron.